readysettech/readyset-rails/README.md

   This means that running the above Rake task will still create a cache for that query **even though it is no longer annotated to be routed to ReadySet in your application code**.
-The list of queries ReadySet has proxied can be cleared by restarting ReadySet or by running `rails readyset:queries:drop_all_proxied`.
+The list of queries ReadySet has proxied can be cleared by restarting ReadySet or by running `rails readyset:proxied_queries:drop_all`.
 - View the list of queries that ReadySet has proxied by running the following in a Rails console:
   ```ruby